MicrosoftDocs/azure-devops-docs/docs/organizations/accounts/connect-organization-to-azure-ad.md

 - organization URLs
 - organization owners

-For any of the organizations that are backed by your directory, complete the following steps.
+For any of the organizations backed by your directory, complete the following steps.

 1. Sign in to your organization (```https://dev.azure.com/{yourorganization}```).